-Did you know that Canadian businesses located in Western Canadian provinces can access government funding programs to support a wide range of strategic growth projects?
+Did you know that businesses located in Western Canadian provinces can access government funding programs to support a wide range of strategic growth and innovation projects?

-Canadian grant and loan programs are open to businesses in the Western Canada including Alberta, British Columbia, Manitoba, Saskatchewan, the Northwest Territories, and the Yukon Territory.
+Canadian grant, loan, and tax credit programs are open to businesses in the Western Canada regions including Alberta, British Columbia, Manitoba, Saskatchewan, the Northwest Territories, Nunavut, and the Yukon Territory.

-By being proactive and applying for funding prior to the start of a project, businesses can access government grants and loans that provide an increase to company investments that can vastly improve the desired outcomes of a project.
+By being proactive and applying for funding prior to the start of a project, Western Canada businesses can access government grants, loans, tax credits, and other funding incentives that provide an increase to company investments which can vastly improve the desired outcomes of a project.

-Browse this blog and/or visit our Western Canada Funding Directory to learn more about which government grants and loans are currently available for Western Canadian businesses.
+Browse this blog and visit our Western Canada Funding Directory to learn more about which government funding programs are currently available for Western Canadian businesses.

-The Western Economic Diversification Canada (WD) Business Scale-up and Productivity (BSP) Program supports businesses located in Western Canada in accessing funding for high growth potential projects focusing on adopting or adapting innovative technologies which support productivity, grow operations, and increase exports to global markets.
+The Western Economic Diversification Canada (WD) Business Scale-up and Productivity (BSP) Program provides funding to businesses located in Western Canada for high growth potential projects focusing on adopting or adapting innovative technologies which support productivity, grow operations, and increase exports to global markets.

 Eligible Western Canadian businesses can access up to 50% of eligible expenses to a maximum $5M per project and $10M per applicant in repayable no-interest loans.